 To measure economic development at the village level, I constructed a unique data set covering 195 villages in Namhae county between 1969 and 1984.
 I digitized over 336 volumes of historical township status reports and village history books that document economic activities and outcomes at the village level.
-To my knowledge, this is the first paper to use granular data to study rural development in Korea and attempt to develop causality.
+To my knowledge, this is the first paper to use granular data to study rural development in Korea.

 I focus on three aspects of rural development.
-First, I examine agricultural productivity growth for my sample villages.
-I proxy for productivity using two measures: rice yield and kilograms of rice output per agricultural household.
+First, I examine agricultural productivity growth for my sample villages, using two measures: rice yield and kilograms of rice output per agricultural household.
 Rice is the main staple crop in Korea, making up 40% of the total agricultural production by weight in 1974 in Namhae county (Namhae County Office 1974).

-Then, I examine technology adoption.
-Mechanical tillers were becoming widely available in rural villages in the 1970s.
-Although the primary purpose of a tiller is to stir and pulverize the soil before planting, tillers could be modified for a wide range of other uses-from pumping water to transporting materials.
+Second, I examine each village's adoption of agricultural technology-specifically, mechanical tillers.
+Mechanical tillers were becoming widely available in rural villages in the 1970s, and a large body of anecdotal evidence supports their positive impact on agricultural productivity.
+A tiller has many uses, ranging from stirring and pulverizing the soil before planting, to pumping water, to transporting materials.
 To this day, tillers are widely used in rural areas as multi-purpose vehicles.
-A large body of anecdotal evidence suggests that tillers significantly improved agricultural productivity, but no empirical analysis explains its successful adoption nationwide.

-Lastly, I examine public good provision.
-The government annually evaluated villages' performance in providing public goods using a three-tier grading scale (A, B, and C).1 These evaluations were quite thorough.
-Figure A.1 shows an example page of the evaluation sheet.
-A typical evaluation had more than 50 categories, ranging from investments in local infrastructure to the frequency of village meetings.
-Villages also took them seriously, as future government support could depend on their letter grades.
-I complement the village grades with the total length of village roads constructed, the number of village project participants, reservoir capacity, and the amount of home-produced fertilizers.
+Lastly, I examine public good provision by village.
+Every year, the government evaluated villages' performance in providing public goods using a three-tier grading scale (A, B, and C).3 Figure A.1 shows an example page of the evaluation sheet.
+The evaluation was thorough: a typical evaluation had more than 50 categories, ranging from investments in local infrastructure to the frequency of village meetings.
+Villages also took them seriously, as future government support depended on their letter grades.
+Besides the village grades, I also look at the total length of village roads constructed, the number of village project participants, reservoir capacity, and the amount of home-produced fertilizers.

-My overall finding is that less fractionalized villages (proxied by clan homogeneity) saw better economic outcomes.
+My overall finding is that less fractionalized villages saw better economic outcomes, largely due to better collective action.